matteocrippa/gpd-pocket2/README.md

 Once reboot, redo the first 3 step above, but this time run
 - `./setup-x.sh`

+## Troubleshooting

+On reboot, if an error about mounting occurs, login as root, then:

+- `lsbk -f` and note the UUID for the mmcblk0p1 partition
+- `vi /etc/fstab` and replace the UUID with right one
+- `reboot`

 ## Credits
 Inspired by [GPD POCKET 2 ARCH GUIDE](https://github.com/joshskidmore/gpd-pocket-2-arch-guide)